 USPS Board of Governors

-Donald L. Moak was appointed to the Postal Service Board of Governors by President Donald Trump and was confirmed by the Senate on June 18, 2020.
-Moak will serve for the remainder of a seven-year term that expires on December 8, 2022.
+Donald L. Moak was appointed to the Postal Service Board of Governors by President Donald J. Trump and was confirmed by the Senate on June 18, 2020.
+Moak served the remainder of a seven-year term that expired on December 8, 2022, and he is currently in his holdover year.
+He will continue to serve under his current appointment until December 8, 2023, unless he or a successor is nominated, confirmed and appointed prior to that date.
+He currently chairs the Board’s Compensation and Governance Committee and serves on the Audit and Finance Committee.

-After his time on active duty, Moak worked as a B-767 Delta Air Lines captain and served as president and chief operating officer of the Air Line Pilots Association.
-He also served on both the AFL-CIO Executive Council and Financial Oversight Committee for the AFL-CIO Transportation Trades Department; had a seat on the Federal Aviation Administration (FAA) NextGen Advisory Committee (NAC); and was a member of the FAA Management Advisory Council (MAC) on management, policy, spending, and regulatory matters.
+After active duty, Moak worked as a B-767 Delta Air Lines captain and served as president and chief operating officer of the Air Line Pilots Association.
+He also served on both the AFL-CIO Executive Council and Financial Oversight Committee for the AFL-CIO Transportation Trades Department; had a seat on the Federal Aviation Administration (FAA) NextGen Advisory Committee (NAC); and was a member of the FAA Management Advisory Council (MAC) on management, policy, spending and regulatory matters.

 Moak is a graduate of the University of West Florida.